pbek/QOwnNotes/webpage/src/getting-started/importing-notes.md

 ## Evernote

-There is an Evernote import dialog you can reach in the `Note / Import` menu.
+There is an Evernote import dialog you can reach in the `Note / Import` menu to import *Enex* files.

+Images, attachments, tags, basic formatting and metadata will be imported as well.

 ## Joplin